Determining the value of rained-on hay

 How does rainfall intensity and forage moisture affect losses?

-Research is conclusive on these two points.
-Given the same amount of total rainfall, a low intensity rain will result in more leaching of soluble compounds than a high intensity rain.
-Also, as forage moisture content declines, it is more prone to dry matter loss from rain.
-In Wisconsin rainfall studies, the maximum loss in dry matter (54%) was a treatment where 2.5 inches of rain fell on hay that was nearly dried.
+As forage moisture declines, it’s more prone to dry matter loss from rain.
+In Wisconsin rainfall studies, the maximum loss in dry matter (54 percent) occurred when 2.5 inches of rain fell on nearly dry hay.

 How does rainfall affect forage quality?